sf-wdi-31/html-css-review/resource.md

-#### Box Model
+### Box Model

-All HTML elements can be considered boxes.
-Even if you see a circle, it's living within a box.
+All HTML elements are boxes by default.
+Even if you see a circle, it's living within or made from a box.

-The CSS box model describes this principal - a box wraps around all HTML elements, and it consists of: margins, borders, padding, and the actual content.
-This model allows us to place a border around elements and space elements in relation to other elements.
+The CSS box model describes ways to modify the size and shape of a box, and it consists of: margin, border, padding, and the actual content.

 With CSS properties and values, it is possible to apply specific styles to each of these elements, and change the way they behave and/or display on the page.